Beyond the Told

 Let me say that my goal in writing this isn’t to cure you.
 Instead, I want to help you rule out or confirm something affecting many men and that many doctors are unaware of.
 I also want to allow you to play a much more significant role in your health and healthcare advocacy.
 REMEMBER: YOU are your biggest advocate.
 I believe this will be an amazing opportunity to finally play that role for some.

 Let me also state emphatically that the information provided herein will not be the answer for everyone and that this article will not be able to cover everything this topic deserves.
 I’m just trying to give you some ideas to work with.
 My hope is that enough men will come forward to their doctors and force the change accordingly.
-That being said, nature is a complex beast, and the things that impact one will not necessarily be the thing that impacts others.
+That being said, nature is a complex beast, and the things that impact one will not necessarily be the things that impact others.
 I present this as merely something to consider in your quest for resolution.
 Please take it for what it’s worth.
 I am not a medical doctor or lab technician.
 I’m just a health enthusiast trying to help out the desperate.

 Conditions Overview